In February, B.C. applied to the Supreme Court to appeal a decision by the B.C. Court of Appeal.Sean Kilpatrick/The Canadian Press

 B.C. thereafter updated its mineral rights regime.
 But the First Nations sought to challenge the DRIPA element of the ruling at the B.C.
 Court of Appeal.

 Last December, a majority of two of three judges, in a ruling written by Justice Gail Dickson, stated that the lower court had too narrowly viewed the legal effect of DRIPA.
-Justice Dickson ruled DRIPA was “the interpretive lens through which B.C. laws must be views and the minimum standards against which they should be measured.”
+Justice Dickson ruled DRIPA was “the interpretive lens through which B.C. laws must be viewed and the minimum standards against which they should be measured.”

-In dissent, Justice Paul Riley said DRIPA provides a mandate for the government to bring B.C. laws into alignment with the UN declaration but oversight and accountability for that work belongs to the government – not the courts.
+In dissent, Justice Paul Riley said DRIPA provides a mandate for the government to bring B.C. laws into alignment with the UN declaration, but oversight and accountability for that work belongs to the government – not the courts.

 Justice Riley said there was no indication in DRIPA that the courts were “invited or called upon to adjudicate claims of inconsistency between UNDRIP and British Columbia’s laws.”
-The judge further said “doing so would take the court outside its proper role in our constitutional democracy.”
+The judge further said that “doing so would take the court outside its proper role in our constitutional democracy.”